 The best time to visit Burma is during the dry season from November to April.
 At this time the warm and sunny days are ideal for sightseeing throughout the country.
 The temperatures start to rise in March and May to September is best avoided as this is the rainy season when sightseeing can become difficult.

-Call us on to start planning your vacation to Savoy Hotel Yangon or take a look at our itineraries to Yangon
+Call us on to start planning your holiday to Savoy Hotel Yangon or take a look at our itineraries to Myanmar (Burma)

 The Savoy Yangon is a boutique hotel known for its old world charm and character and service with a smile.
 Located in the delightful area of Yangon with views of the Shwedagon Pagoda, it makes an ideal base to acquaint yourself with the local culture.